Men arrested on charges of going through yards, breaking into...

 Two Grand Forks-area men have been arrested on theft and break-in charges after police said the men were going through yards.

-The Grand Forks Police Department received several calls early Saturday morning of suspicious men going through yards, "behaving aggressively toward a resident and breaking into a vehicle, according to a news release.
+The Grand Forks Police Department received several calls early Saturday morning of suspicious men going through yards, "behaving aggressively toward a resident" and breaking into a vehicle, according to a news release.
 When police responded at 4:21 a.m. to 300 10th Ave.
-N., they arrested Derek David Olson, 34, of East Grand Forks and Brandon Ray Henry-Gouge, 25 of Grand Forks.
+N., they arrested Derek David Olson, 34, East Grand Forks, and Brandon Ray Henry-Gouge, 25, Grand Forks.

 Both men face charges of unlawful entry into a vehicle and theft after being identified by witnesses.
-Officers located most of the reportedly stolen property in a nearby yard.
+Officers located most of the reported stolen property in a nearby yard.